thisisthedave/tasknotes/README.md

 ChronoSync is a comprehensive diary, task, note, and time management plugin for Obsidian.
 It integrates calendar views, task management, daily notes, and timeblocking into a seamless workflow.

+## Why ChronoSync?

+With the introduction of Obsidian's new Bases core plugin, structured YAML frontmatter has become a standard way to manage data in Obsidian.
+ChronoSync uses YAML metadata extensively to store task properties, daily note information, and time tracking data.
+This means all your tasks and notes remain as plain Markdown files with structured frontmatter that can be queried and viewed in Bases tables.

+ChronoSync focuses on time-based organization and task management, storing all data as YAML properties.
+While Bases provides database views of your notes, ChronoSync handles the day-to-day workflow of creating tasks, tracking time, managing recurring items, and organizing your daily activities.
+The structured data ChronoSync creates can then be analyzed and visualized using Bases or other data query tools.

 ## Features

-- **Enhanced Daily Notes**
-  - Automatic creation and navigation to daily notes
-  - YAML frontmatter for daily metadata (pomodoros, workout, meditate, tags, important)
-  - Integrated timeblock section within daily notes

-- **Advanced Task Management**
+### Task Management
-  - Tasks as individual Markdown notes with rich YAML frontmatter
+- Tasks stored as individual Markdown files with YAML frontmatter
-  - Task properties: title, due date, priority, status, contexts, tags, recurrence, details
+- Task properties include: title, status, priority, due date, contexts, tags, time estimates, and time tracking data
-  - Dedicated task views and filtering
+- Support for recurring tasks (daily, weekly, monthly, yearly) with completion instance tracking
+- Built-in time tracking with multiple sessions per task
-  - Archive functionality to hide completed tasks while preserving them in the database
+- Archive functionality using tags to hide completed tasks while preserving history

-- **Calendar Views**
-  - Month, Week, and Year views integrated into the Obsidian workspace
+- Task filtering by status, context, due date, and grouping options

+### Calendar Integration
+- Month view with agenda display showing tasks and notes
-  - Visual cues on calendar dates for entries, due tasks, and metadata
+- Visual indicators for daily notes, due tasks, and daily metadata (pomodoros, workout, meditation)
+- Keyboard navigation and date selection synchronized across all views
+- Color coding based on priority, note presence, or daily activities

+### Daily Notes
+- Automatic creation with configurable templates
+- YAML frontmatter tracking: date, pomodoros, workout, meditation, important flag
+- Timeblock tables with configurable intervals (15, 30, or 60 minutes)
-  - Easy navigation to daily notes
+- Quick commands to update daily metadata without opening the note

-- **Timeblocking**
-  - Structured timeblock tables in daily notes
-  - Easy creation and editing of timeblocks
-  - Configurable time intervals and ranges

-- **Flexible Layouts**
+### Time Management
+- Integrated time tracking for tasks with start/stop functionality
+- Time entries stored in YAML with timestamps and durations
+- Time estimates vs actual time spent comparison
+- Multiple tracking sessions per task with descriptions

+### Views and Layouts
-  - Side-by-side view (Calendar/List on one side, File Preview/Editor on the other)
+- **Grid Layout**: Side-by-side views with calendar/list on one side, file preview on the other
-  - Tabbed interface for switching between tasks, notes, and timeblocks
+- **Tabs Layout**: All views (Calendar, Tasks, Notes) as switchable tabs
+- **Popout Windows**: Desktop support for detaching views into separate windows
+- Synchronized date selection across all views

+### Notes Organization
+- Separate notes view for non-task files
+- Date-based filtering to show notes created on specific days
+- Configurable folder exclusions
+- Integration with calendar for date-specific note viewing

+### Data Structure
+All data is stored as YAML frontmatter in Markdown files, making it:
+- Compatible with Obsidian's Bases plugin for database views
+- Searchable and queryable using Dataview or similar tools
+- Portable and future-proof as plain text files
+- Version control friendly

 ## Installation